 The filter element should not be cleaned and reused as it is given a special treatment.
-We recommended it be replaced according to the maintenance intervals.
-See "Periodic maintenance" in the "9.
-Maintenance" section for maintenance intervals.
+We recommended it be replaced according to the maintenance log shown in a separate "Service and Maintenance Guide".
 When replacing the filter, wipe the inside of the air cleaner housing and the cover with a damp cloth.